-The PrattMWP Counseling Center is Here for You
+The PrattMWP Counseling Office is here for you

-The mission of the Counseling Office at PrattMWP is to help students be successful by providing a full range of educational, psychotherapeutic, and wellness services and advocacy to students in need.
-The Counseling Office will promote the holistic wellness of the PrattMWP student population by providing programs, facilities, and/or services which contribute to healthy emotional, physical, mental, and academic development.
+The mission of the Counseling Office at PrattMWP is to help students be successful by providing a full range of educational, psychotherapeutic, wellness and advocacy services to students in need.
+The Counseling Office promotes the holistic wellness of the PrattMWP student population by providing programs and services, which contribute to healthy emotional, physical, mental, and academic development.
+Referrals to outside agencies can be made as needed on a case-by-case basis.

 Individual and Group Counseling Services Are Provided